Record Rains Cause Flash Flooding in Tennessee; 4 Dead

 “Over the next couple of days, we’ll see some of our rivers continue to rise.
 And we’ve got several flood warnings out for those areas that we expect to remain high, at least into Monday," she said.

 Major flooding was forecast on two rivers.
-The weather service predicted the Harpeth River near Kingston Springs, west of Nashville, would crest about 20 feet (about 6.1 meters) above flood stage on Sunday night, while the Duck River at Centerville would crest about 17 feet (about 5.2 meters) above flood stage Monday morning.
+The weather service predicted the Harpeth River near Kingston Springs, west of Nashville, would crest about 20 feet above flood stage on Sunday night, while the Duck River at Centerville would crest about 17 feet above flood stage Monday morning.

 In Bristol, along the Virginia border, a NASCAR race on a dirt track Sunday was postponed until Monday after torrential rains flooded campgrounds and parking lots surrounding Bristol Motor Speedway.